visit/bi-api-doc/_includes/bookings.md

 Category | The system category the product belongs to.
 See the enum for values.
 ProducttypeGroupId | The id of the productgroup that the producttype belongs to.
 For instance a double room belongs to a producttype group, for instance "Hotel 11".
 This field will hold the globally unique identifier for "Hotel 11".
 That group could be found in BookingInformation.ProductGroup
 DescriptionInfo | Additional information that a sub system may know of this product.
 It is typed and dependent on the underlying sub system.
+ExternalBookingNumber | An optional reference to an external system's booking.